8 of Adelaide City’s Free Attractions

 The front of the South Australian Museum.

-Marine life skeletons inside the entrance to the museum.
+Marine life skeletons are inside the entrance to the museum.

-There is nearly an entire floor set aside for the Aboriginal exhibit showing you not only how they lived but also artwork in a separate gallery.
+Nearly an entire floor is set aside for the Aboriginal exhibit, which shows not only how they lived but also artwork in a separate gallery.
 The Pacific Islands are also represented on the mezzanine level.

-What all the kids want to see is the Giant Squid.
+All the kids want to see the Giant Squid.
 You can view the Giant Squid over four floors and also see the other wildlife that inhabits the depths of the Southern Ocean.
-Its tentacles are so long that they take three floors to show them.
+Its tentacles are so long that it takes three floors to show them.

 The Giant Squid’s head is on the fourth floor of the museum.